 The reflector has a rack and pinion focuser with a homemade focus motor.
 Bolted to this focuser, in order,

-This whole lot sits in my lift-off shed observatory next to my bunglow.
+This whole lot sits in my lift-off shed observatory next to my bungalow.
 The various wires pass through a hole in the wall into my house, where the imaging computer runs the follow:

 The autostar controller is also here "indoors".
 If I wish to control the scope from inside the observatory, I can unplug the usb joystick and take it outside and plug it into the usb hub next to the telescope.
 An rather elderly laptop in the observatory is sometimes used to Remote Desktop back into the observatory computer in the house.
 This is normal only used for dull tasks like focusing the guidescope.